ElMagdo/EloquentJavascriptExercises/Chapter6/ReadMe6.md

 It is okay if your iterator behaves strangely when the group is modified during iteration.

-Borrowing a method
+# Borrowing a method

-Earlier in the chapter I mentioned that an object’s hasOwnProperty can be used as a more robust alternative to the in operator when you want to ignore the prototype’s properties.
-But what if your map needs to include the word "hasOwnProperty" ?
+Earlier in the chapter I mentioned that an object’s `hasOwnProperty` can be used as a more robust alternative to the `in` operator when you want to ignore the prototype’s properties.
+But what if your map needs to include the word "hasOwnProperty"?
 You won’t be able to call that method anymore because the object’s own property hides the method value.
-Can you think of a way to call hasOwnProperty on an object that has its own property by that name?
+Can you think of a way to call `hasOwnProperty` on an object that has its own property by that name?